jatkinson1000/rse-skills-workshop/exercises/01_base_code/README.md

 You will see that your command prompt is now preceded by `(rse-venv)` indicating that you are working in the virtual environment.

+To deactivate the environment use the `deactivate` command.
+You can always re-enter it later by running the activate script again.

+You will see that a directory `rse-venv/` has been created into which pip will install packages.
+To remove the venv (and any installed packages) we delete this directory with `rm -r rse-venv` on Unix, or `rmdir /s rse-venv` on Windows.

 ## Installing dependencies